Large sample spectral analysis of graph-based multi-manifold clustering: Introduction

 \subsection{Related work}

-In this section we provide an overview of some related works that study spectral clustering and its connection with manifold learning, as well as other works that study subspace clustering and multi-manifold clustering.
+In this section we provide an overview of some related works that study spectral clustering and its connection with manifold learning, as well as other works that study the specific multi-manifold clustering problem.